datacoon/undatum/README.rst

 Frequency command
 -----------------
 Field value frequency calculator.
-Returns frequency table for certain field
+Returns frequency table for certain field.
+This command autodetects delimiter and encoding of CSV files and encoding of JSON lines files by default.
+You may override it providng "-d" delimiter and "-e" encoding parameters

 Get frequencies of values for field *GovSystem* in the list of Russian federal government domains from  `govdomains repository <https://github.com/infoculture/govdomains/tree/master/refined>`_